QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: Conclusion

 Overall, the proposed QShield architecture significantly enhances adversarial robustness while maintaining strong clean-data performance.
-By combining a classical CNN backbone with a noise-aware, entanglement-based quantum module and an adaptive fusion mechanism, QShield achieves a hybrid model that is both expressive and resilient.
+By integrating a classical CNN backbone with a noise-aware, entanglement-based quantum module and an adaptive fusion mechanism, QShield achieves a hybrid model that is both highly expressive and resilient.

-Taken together, these findings position QShield as a promising architecture for secure and reliable machine learning, particularly in sensitive domains such as medical imaging and safety-critical computer vision, where robustness to adversarial attacks is essential.
+Taken together, these findings position QShield as a highly promising architecture for secure and reliable machine learning, particularly in sensitive domains such as medical imaging and safety-critical computer vision, where robustness against adversarial attacks is essential.